robertsdotpm/robertsdotpm.github.io/articles/rand/README.md

 1. If random data compression were possible you could compress any data infinitely down to a single bit.
 2. If compression maps big inputs to small outputs.
 The algorithm also can't map small inputs.

 Argument 1 is an example of 'reductio ad absurdum' or argument to absurdity [rational-wiki].
 It can be refuted by saying that any solution needs to have a minimum input size -- after which outputs become larger than inputs.
-Argument 2 happens to be true and is a logical certainty.
-More specifically, it refers to something known as the 'pigeon hole' principle, and it means that no compression algorithm for random data can compress every possible input into a smaller size without collisions [counting-argument].
-The implied conclusion here is often a non-sequitur though -- something that doesn't follow naturally from the premises.

-People like to make argument 2 seem like a solution that doesn't work for every input isn't worth doing.
-In reality, if an algorithm only works for a small number of inputs it's still worth considering.
-Better yet -- why not attempt to detect collisions and see if there's a way to route around them?
-If one could do that collisions in the data format and the pigeon hole principle become irrelevant.
-The algorithm must still only compress when it needs to though -- leaving the 'pigeon holes' alone as much as possible.
-It so happens the algorithm in this paper maps values around an extended space.

-Through the rest of the paper, I will introduce my full algorithm.
+While argument 2 is about data representation on the bit-level.
+It states that if there is N bits to store data, there must also be at least N bits worth of data to represent it -- meaning not all values can be compressed.

+The algorithm in this paper avoids the problems with argument 2 by storing information in such a way that multiple values can share the same representation.
+If one were to try do this with only bits it wouldn't work.
+But the way this is accomplished is through a special cryptographic data structure called a golomb set.
+This data structure and much more will be introduced through the rest of the paper.

 # Golomb-trees